4d/docs/docs/Concepts/dt_blob.md

 title: BLOB
 ---

-A BLOB (Binary Large OBjects) field, variable or expression is a contiguous series of bytes which can be treated as one whole object or whose bytes can be addressed individually.
+A BLOB (Binary Large OBject) field, variable or expression is a contiguous series of bytes which can be treated as one whole object or whose bytes can be addressed individually.
 A BLOB can be empty (null length) or can contain up to 2147483647 bytes (2 GB).

 A BLOB is loaded into memory in its entirety.
 A BLOB variable is held and exists in memory only.
 A BLOB field is loaded into memory from the disk, like the rest of the record to which it belongs.